Let’s be honest. Migrating a website can be a real headache.

 Armed with this sort of data, you can turn the odds in your favor and stand a better chance of setting yourself up for better rankings and an increase in traffic after launch.

-Since the big boom in smartphones, the idea of “Mobile first” web design has been at the top of the list for any website rebuild project.
+Since the big boom in smartphones, the idea of “Mobile first” web design has been at the top of the list for any website migration project.
 However, we’re stepping into an era where mobile-first is second to “Accessibility-first.”

 If a website is accessible, that means that it also works seamlessly on mobile devices – it’s a huge part of accessibility standards like WCAG.
 Think of it this way; website performance is a subset of website accessibility.